ionos-cloud/module-ansible/docs/tutorials/06__introducing_the_nat_gateway_and_network_load_balancer/.gitbook_files/01__create_jumpbox_and_nat_gw.yml.md

     # =======================================================================
     # Create the NAT Gateway --- see https://docs.ionos.com/ansible/api/nat-gateway/nat_gateway
-    - name: Create a NAT Gateway --- this can take quite a while (typically between 2 and 5 minutes), so please don't interrupt this operation... ionoscloudsdk.ionoscloud.nat_gateway:
+    - name: Create a NAT Gateway --- this can take a little while (typically between 3 and 8 minutes), so please don't interrupt this operation... ionoscloudsdk.ionoscloud.nat_gateway:
         datacenter: "{{ datacenter_name }}"    # can be either the name or the UUID of the datacenter
         name: "{{ nat_gateway.name }}"